Overcoming Adversity: Stephanie Jacobs’ RN to BSN Online Success

 Jackson, La.

-Stephanie Jacobs, of Jackson, Louisiana, was among them.
+Stephanie Jacobs was among them.

 And as the home she shared with her four children took on water, she also found herself flooded with doubt.